 Slavery in the Bible is a subject that is sure to come up as we look at Biblical Law and its applications in today's society.
-Many Christians are embarrassed by these laws, and they furnish the hypocritical humanist of today [who willfully forgets that the founders and promoters of their precious "evolution" idea were for slavery and murder and were extreme racists, believing Africans and Jews were at the bottom of the evolutionary ladder] with material for laughter at and criticism of Christian religion.
+Many Christians are embarrassed by these laws, and they furnish the hypocritical humanist of today [who willfully forget that the founders and promoters of their precious "evolution" idea were for slavery and murder and were extreme racists, believing Africans and Jews were at the bottom of the evolutionary ladder] with material for laughter at and criticism of Christian religion.

 As we take an honest look at slavery in the Bible, we do discover that slavery is regulated in the Old Testament.
 Bible slavery is not directly condemned even in the New Testament.
 Yet it was through the work of dedicated Christians, like William Wilberforce and John Newton [a former slave ship captain], that slavery was peacefully abolished in the vast British Empire.